MehmetKaplan/serial-entrepreneur/frontend/README.md

 ### Integration with Popular Authentication Providers

 On top of our mail based authentication, `expo` has wonderful integrations with common authentication providers.
-We strongly encourage you tocheck and use them from follwoing link: https://docs.expo.dev/guides/authentication/#guides
+We strongly encourage you to check and use them from the following link: https://docs.expo.dev/guides/authentication/#guides

 (*)